 Indonesia is one of the most biologically diverse countries in the world.
 It is one of the few countries, (along with Mexico and China), that is spread across two different biological zones.
 In the west, (Sumatra, Borneo), it is in the biogeographical area known as the 'Oriental region'.
 In the east (western New Guinea), it is within the 'Australasian region'.
 In the west there are monkeys and hornbills, in the east there are possums and cockatoos.
 And in between, there is a transition zone (Sulawesi and other islands), known as 'Wallacea'.

 In the north it comprises much of the island of Borneo.
+Indonesia claims the largest part of this island, with the province of Kalimantan.
+In the south is the famous Borneo Orangutan research station of Camp Leakey, inside Tanjung Puting National Park.
 Off the big island of Borneo is the tiny but facinating 'jellyfish lake' island of Kakaban.

 The bizarrely shaped Sulawesi has many endemic birds and mammals.
 In Tangkoko National Park you can find Tarsier and Celebes Black Macaque.